brentnequin/brentnequin.github.io/_posts/2020-12-05-TensorFlow-Curve-Fitting.md

 excerpt_separator: <!--more-->
 ---

-# Curve Fitting Using Neural Networks With TensorFlow

 This post explains how to build a neural network model using TensorFlow to perform nonlinear fitting.
 <!--more-->
 The goal is to create a neural network model that estimates a nonlinear function with added noise $x(t)$.